 You are eligible to commence the Practical Legal Training Course (PLT) if you have completed all the requirements of the LLB or JD from an Australian approved law school.

-In Victoria, a law student who at commencement of the course has one or two elective subjects outstanding may be eligible to commence the course.
+In Victoria, a law student who at the commencement of the course has one or two elective subjects outstanding may be eligible to commence the course.
 If you are in this position you may enrol.
 However, you must also make a Concurrent Study Application to the Victorian Legal Admissions Board for approval to commence PLT before completion of your law degree.

 You must have a residency status permitting you to reside and study in Australia.